nclespaul/Bamazon.com/README.md

 ##### View Low Inventory

 - Identifies and displays any current inventory product running low (Defined in this instance as count less than 5).
+In the images below, this consists of

 ![Bamazon Store](images/cust1.png)